-It is shown in Figure 2.3 that within Umgeni Water's operational area, the provision of bulk water infrastructure "follows those areas in which population density increases".
+It is shown in Figure 2.5 that within Umgeni Water's operational area, the provision of bulk water infrastructure "follows those areas in which population density increases".
 This trend will be confirmed for the non-Umgeni Water operational areas in the next IMP once the age of the non-Umgeni Water operated infrastructure is confirmed.

-The land cover components of the "human footprint" are shown in Figure 2.4 at a finer resolution.
-The building density (a Thiessen polygon analysis on Eskom's 2013 Building Count dataset), as shown in Figure 2.5, correlates with the spatial distribution of urban areas as illustrated in Figure 2.4.
-The relationship between the distribution of people (using the building density as a proxy) and access (using the national and provincial roads as a proxy) is shown in Figure 2.6.
+The land cover components of the "human footprint" are shown in Figure 2.6 at a finer resolution.
+The building density (a Thiessen polygon analysis on Stats SA 2014/2015 Dwelling Framework dataset), as shown in Figure 2.7, correlates with the spatial distribution of urban areas as illustrated in Figure 2.6.
+The relationship between the distribution of people (using the building density as a proxy) and access (using the national and provincial roads as a proxy) is shown in Figure 2.8.